Zone 66

 File formats

-highs.z66 N/A Zone 66 High Scores Format (not compressed)
+highs.z66 Zone 66 High Scores Format (uncompressed) High scores

 cn??grfx.z66